Junco Partner: Later versions

 Roland Stone, an R&B singer from New Orleans, recorded two versions with rewritten lyrics, the first in 1959 as "Preacher's Daughter", and the second in 1961 as "Down the Road".
 The Holy Modal Rounders recorded the song as "Junko Partner" in 1965.

 The 1970s produced several widely known covers.
 In 1972, Dr. John covered the song for his Dr. John's Gumbo album.
 In 1976, Professor Longhair covered it for his Rock 'n' Roll Gumbo album, and James Booker did the same for his homonymous album, "Junco Partner".

 Bob Dylan's 1986 album Knocked Out Loaded took its title from a "Junco Partner" lyric.
 The Hindu Love Gods, with Warren Zevon as lead singer and three members of R.E.M., released their recording of this song on their self-titled 1990 album, under the title "Junko Pardner".

 Carlos del Junco covered the song for his Big Boy album, released in 1999.
 In 2002, New Orleans' Dirty Dozen Brass Band covered the song on their album Medicated Magic.
 John Scofield included the song in his 2022 solo album.

 The Clash version

 It was Richard Hayes' version that caught the ear of Joe Strummer, who recorded it with the London-based band the 101'ers.
-He later recorded it again, this time in Kingston, Jamaica, with the Clash for their triple hit album Sandinista!, released in 1980, which included two versions: a reggae version, "Junco Partner", and a dub version, "Version Pardner".
+He later recorded it again, this time in Kingston, Jamaica, with the Clash for their hit triple album Sandinista!, released in 1980, which included two versions: a reggae version, "Junco Partner", and a dub version, "Version Pardner".